teeaarbee/blog/content/week_32.md

   - Weekly Blogs
   - Recommendations
 ---
-This week was a bit of downer.
+This week was a bit of a downer.

-Not only was I not able to complete my previous week’s goal, but also failed to keep up with existing habits and also on top of that performed quite poorly at work.
+Not only was I not able to complete my previous week’s goal, but also **failed to keep up with existing habits** and also on top of that performed quite poorly at work.

 Idk why all these happened one of the reason behind this can be overwork that I did in the past week.

 Like I usually take a break after editing big projects / lot of videos  but lately I haven’t gotten any rest from work, I have been working non-stop for almost 25+ days and that has sort of started taking a toll on me.

-Either way I am going to use today’s blog to vent it all out so y’all are in for a wild ride XD
+Either way I am going to use today’s blog to **vent it all out** so y’all are in for a wild ride XD

 ## Personal Highlights
 So like I said this week was pretty bad in terms of me following my usual habits.